JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/1. RAIDEN/Software/README.md

 - `ui/hud.py`, `ui/settings.py` — on-screen HUD/overlay and a Tkinter settings window for serial port/speed
 - `config.py` — paths, color map, and the Kociemba → robot move-code lookup table
 - `data/cube_state.json` — last saved cube state

-This appears to be the earlier/prototype tool, used for visualizing and testing moves before the full GUI was built.

 ### `CubeApp/` — main application
 A PyQt6 desktop app that scans the physical cube with a webcam, solves it, and sends the solution to the robot.
 Pages are stacked in a `QStackedWidget` and flow as: